 The Republic of Belarus traditionally implements a multi-vector foreign trade policy, supports trade contacts with foreign countries, actively participates in international integration processes.

 Major events that significantly affect the conditions of export activities are Belarus' participation in the Eurasian Economic Union, the build-up of a unified economic zone and forthcoming accession to the WTO.

-The innovative progressive development of the economy is achieved by increasing the potential of science-intensive and high-tech production.
+Belarus produces a wide range of complex technical products which have a steady demand in foreign markets.
+Innovative progressive development of the economy is achieved by increasing the potential of science-intensive and high-tech production.